 You can soak up the best of spring in Queenstown in any number of ways to take full advantage of this great season.
 As well as Queenstown’s ski areas and cycling and walking tracks being open, they also offer incredible vantage points of the landscape across the region.
 For keen photographers it’s a great time to capture the impressive snow-capped peaks alongside cherry blossom and spring daffodils.

 Longer warmer days, green valleys and snow capped mountains, mean you can pack even more into your day in springtime

 The Queenstown area is also known as a wine growing region, in particular for its Pinot Noir variety and top growing conditions mean the area has more than its fair share of award-winning vintages.
 Spring is a pretty time in the vineyards and wine tours are a great way to discover the wineries and vineyards.
 Spend an afternoon soaking up the scenery, sampling Pinot Noir, and nibbling a gourmet platter of local produce al fresco, surrounded by spring blooms.

 If all the wine tasting has you thinking about food there’s over 150 eateries in Queenstown and nearby Arrowtown.
 The warmer days also mean dining alfresco is an ideal way to enjoy the spring sunshine.

-As well the action on and off the mountain in spring there are also many exciting events in the Queenstown region held during the season.
+There are also many exciting events held on and off the ski field in the Queenstown region held during the season.

 In November the Sotheby's Realty Queenstown Marathon hits Queenstown’s streets and trails.
 The full marathon starts just outside of Arrowtown and incorporates a mixture of road and trail running.
 Entrants can experience the ‘flat out beauty’ of the region in the half marathon race, 10km race, or 3km kids challenge.

 With the sun and snow together all day, spring is the time to play